confluentinc/ksql/docs/quickstart/quickstart-docker.md

     docker-compose up -d
     ```

-3. Optional: The next three steps are optional verification steps to ensure your
-environment is properly setup.
+3. Optional: The next three steps are optional verification steps to ensure your environment is properly setup.
+You can [skip to starting KSQL](#start-ksql).

-    1. Verify that six Docker containers were created.
+    -   Verify that six Docker containers were created.

         ```bash
         docker-compose ps